Hale Irwin: Professional career

-PGA Tour Champions
+Senior career

-Irwin qualified to play on the over-50 Senior PGA Tour (later the Champions Tour and now PGA Tour Champions) in 1995, and enjoyed even greater success at this level than he did on the PGA Tour.
+Irwin qualified to play on the over-50 Senior PGA Tour in 1995, and enjoyed even greater success at this level than he did on the PGA Tour.
 Through the 2021 season, he is the career leader in wins and earnings with 45 victories and over $26 million.
 Irwin won three consecutive PGA Seniors' Championships between 1996 and 1998, including a 12-stroke victory in the 1997 tournament, which was the largest ever margin of victory in a 72-hole Champions Tour event until Bernhard Langer's 13-stroke victory in the 2014 Senior Open Championship.
 Irwin's nine victories in 1997 tied the Senior Tour record set by Peter Thomson in 1985.

 Irwin won the U.S. Senior Open in 1998 and 2000 for a career total of five USGA titles.
 He narrowly missed out on a third U.S. Senior Open title in 2004 when he finished one stroke behind Peter Jacobsen.

 Irwin is the oldest player to finish in the top five in a senior major, with a third-place finish at the 2012 Senior PGA Championship at the age of 66.
 In the 2012 3M Championship, Irwin shot a score under his age for the first time in his career.
 His round of 65 included an eagle on the 9th hole and six consecutive birdies on the back nine.
 Irwin has since gone on to shoot his age 44 times in official PGA Tour Champions events (as of August 11, 2020), well ahead of Gary Player's second-place 30.
 While he has continued to play PGA Tour Champions well into his seventies, he has significantly cut back his tournament schedule, competing in no more than eight tour events in any season since 2015.

 In 2000, Irwin was ranked as the 19th greatest golfer of all time by Golf Digest magazine.